Artificial intelligence startups raised a record $7.4 billion globally in 2019. Find out what's speeding up development—and investor interest.

-What’s speeding up development—and investor interest?
-Ehiwario Efeyini, senior research analyst, U.S. Trust, Bank of America Private Wealth Management, offers three compelling reasons:
+What is speeding up development—and investor interest?
+Ehiwario Efeyini, senior market strategy analyst, Chief Investment Office, Bank of America offers three compelling reasons:

 What AI Could Mean for the Average Investor

-Many real-world applications are still at the early stages, points out Efeyini.
+Many real-world applications are still in their early stages, points out Efeyini.
 But over the coming years, you can expect AI software and related products to gain more widespread industrial and consumer adoption.
-“The biggest beneficiaries should be providers of AI-enabling technology and industries that gain the most in product enhancement from improvements in AI performance.”
+“The biggest beneficiaries should be providers of AI-enabling technology and industries that gain the most in product enhancement from improvements in AI performance,” Efeyini says.